-It’s a lightweight, versatile backpack designed for mountaineers too, meaning it’s durable and reliable.
-Osprey has designed an all new backpanel called the AirScape, which increases air flow, and therefore ventilation, while still keeping the load close to your body.
+The Osprey Talon 33 backpack is a lightweight, versatile bag designed for mountaineers too, meaning it’s durable and reliable.
+Osprey has designed an all new back panel called the AirScape, which increases air flow, and therefore ventilation, while still keeping the load close to your body.

 You can also adjust the back length to fit your torso.
 Not many 33 liter packs have this type of customizable build for comfort.
 Nor do most bags of this size come with this level of durability or nice-to-have features for the mountain: trekking pole and ice-axe attachments, compression straps, a hipbelt with accessible pockets, and a top lid.